exercism/jq/exercises/concept/regular-chatbot/.docs/instructions.md

 ## Check Valid Command

 Apart from being smart, the Chatbot is also a loyal assistant.
-To ask the chatbot something, the user must say the word "**Chatbot**" in the first position of the command.
+To ask the Chatbot something, the user must say the word "**Chatbot**" in the first position of the command.
 It doesn't matter if the keyword is in UPPERCASE or lowercase.
 The important part is the position of the word.